10-Q 1 svbl-20240731.htm FORM 10-Q

 + Indicates a management contract or compensatory plan, contract or arrangement.

-* The following financial information from Silver Bull Resources, Inc.’s Quarterly Report on Form 10-Q for the three months ended January 31, 2024, is formatted in XBRL (Extensible Business Reporting Language): Interim Condensed Consolidated Balance Sheets, Interim Condensed Consolidated Statements of Operations and Comprehensive Loss, Interim Condensed Consolidated Statements of Stockholders’ Equity, Interim Condensed Consolidated Statements of Cash Flows.
+* The following financial information from Silver Bull Resources, Inc.’s Quarterly Report on Form 10-Q for the nine months ended July 31, 2024, is formatted in XBRL (Extensible Business Reporting Language): Interim Condensed Consolidated Balance Sheets, Interim Condensed Consolidated Statements of Operations and Comprehensive Loss, Interim Condensed Consolidated Statements of Stockholders’ Equity, Interim Condensed Consolidated Statements of Cash Flows.

 SIGNATURES